emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

    ```

 8. ***Installing the NFS CSI Driver on a Kubernetes cluster to allow for dynamic provisioning of Persistent Volumes:***

+   For persistent storage, we are using an NFS server in the lab environment.
+You can set up the NFS server on the controller node.

    ***a.
 Configure NFS Share (Controller Node):***

+   Apply the following steps on the Kubernetes controller node.

    * Install NFS Server & Client:

    ```bash
      sudo apt  update
      sudo apt  install nfs-kernel-server nfs-common
    ```

    * Configure Exports:

    ```bash
      sudo mkdir -p /var/nfsshare/determined
      sudo chmod -R 777 /var/nfsshare/determined
      echo '/var/nfsshare/determined     *(rw,sync,insecure,no_subtree_check,no_root_squash)' | sudo tee /etc/exports
    ```

    * Now we need to actually tell the server to export the directory:

    ```bash
      sudo exportfs -ar
      sudo exportfs -v